For overall facial geometry

 5: 30th-50th percentile (true average)

 This is genuinely average — not an insult, just the statistical middle.
 Reasonable symmetry, middling proportions.
-About 20% of our dataset.
+About 20% of the population.
 Most people who think they're a "7" are actually here.

 6: 50th-70th percentile